Terms of Service

 Your use of the Application may be subject to certain limitations on access or use as set forth within these Terms or otherwise provided by CDC.
 These limitations are designed to manage the load on the system, promote equitable access, and ensure appropriate privacy protections and these limitations may be adjusted without notice, as deemed necessary by CDC.
 If CDC reasonably believes that you have attempted to exceed or circumvent these limits, your ability to use the Application may be temporarily or permanently blocked.
 CDC may monitor your use of the Application to improve the service or to ensure compliance with these Terms and reserves the right to deny any User access to the Application at its reasonable discretion.

-If you wish to terminate your access to and use of the Application, you may do so by deactivating your account or by refraining from further use of the Application.
+If you wish to terminate your access to and use of the Application, you may do so by deactivating your account (such as by contacting your Entity Administrator) or by refraining from further use of the Application.

 CDC reserves the right (though not the obligation) to: (1) refuse to provide the Application to you, if it is CDC’s opinion that use violates any federal law or CDC policy; or (2) terminate or deny you access to and use of all or part of the Application at any time for any reason which in CDC’s sole discretion it deems necessary, including to prevent violation of federal law or CDC policy.
 You may petition CDC to regain access to the Application through the support email address provided by CDC for the Application.
 If CDC determines in its sole discretion that the circumstances which led to the refusal to provide the Application or terminate access to the Application no longer exist, then CDC may restore your access.
 All provisions of these Terms, which by their nature should survive termination, shall survive termination including, without limitation, warranty disclaimers, and limitations of liability.